 The aggregate fees billed by Raich to the Company for the review and audit of the Company's financial statements for FY-2018 and FY-2017 were approximately \$68,000 per year.
-The aggregate fees that are expected to be billed by Baker for the review and audit of the Company's financial statements for FY-2019 are expected to be approximately \$88,000.
+The aggregate fees billed by Baker for the review and audit of the Company's financial statements for FY-2019 were approximately \$88,000, and the Company anticipates that its fee for FY-2020 will be approximately the same.